zeek/broker/doc/index.rst

 Outline
 --------

-:ref:`introduction` introduces Broker's key components and basic terminology, such as *contexts*, *endpoints*, *messages*, *topics*, and *data stores*.
+:ref:`overview` introduces Broker's key components and basic terminology, such as *contexts*, *endpoints*, *messages*, *topics*, and *data stores*.

-:ref:`data-model` presents Broker's data model which applications can pack into messages und publish under a given topic.
-The same data also works with Broker's :ref:`data stores <data-stores>`.

 :ref:`communication` shows how one can send and receive data with Broker's publish/subscribe communication primitives.
 By structuring applications in